ystv/website2020/README.md

 ```
 Import an existing `website2020` db.
 Compatibile with both `export` and `export-data` outputs.

+> Note: Requires an existing database, for `export-data` run `setup` first.
+For `export` you will need to manually create a database

 #### migrate
 ```
 ./setup.sh -D new-database pre2020-db